Project-Interoperability/project-interoperability.github.io/ep-use-case.md

 For each topic identified below, the question posed describes what content to provide for the related exchange profile sub-section.

-****

-· **Process: What business process allowed this scenario to occur? **Participants agreed to required and optional data elements, exchange methodology, and use of message hub as broker.
+* **Process: What business process allowed this scenario to occur? ** Participants agreed to required and optional data elements, exchange methodology, and use of message hub as broker.

-· **Data: What is exchanged? **Basic officer, agency, and target information.
+* **Data: What is exchanged? ** Basic officer, agency, and target information.
 There are required and optional data elements.
 The optional data elements are just other identifying data about the target.

-· **Services: How is information shared (e.g., XML, Web Service-based system)? **XML based web service using GJXDM3, Nlets XML, and NDPIX text format.
+* **Services: How is information shared (e.g., XML, Web Service-based system)? ** XML based web service using GJXDM3, Nlets XML, and NDPIX text format.

-· **Policy: What are the terms and conditions that allow this scenario to occur? **NVPS Policy and Technical requirements established by the NVPS Coordinating Committee (NVPS CC) and the NVPS Technical Working Group (NVPS TWG).
+* **Policy: What are the terms and conditions that allow this scenario to occur? ** NVPS Policy and Technical requirements established by the NVPS Coordinating Committee (NVPS CC) and the NVPS Technical Working Group (NVPS TWG).

-· **Exchange Specifications **These are the rules for exchange of information used in the NVPS.
+* **Exchange Specifications ** These are the rules for exchange of information used in the NVPS.
 These requirements are developed by the participants and users of the systems and information.